sagemath/sage/src/doc/en/developer/git_setup.rst

 Setting Up Git
 ==============

-To work on the Sage source code, you need a working Git installation, configured at least to use your name and email address for commits.

-For further information about Git, see :ref:`chapter-git-background`, but this is not required for a beginning Sage developer.

 .. _section-git-install:

 Installing Git
 --------------

-First, try Git on the command line by typing ``git``.
-Most platforms will have it installed by default if other development tools are installed.
-If that fails, use the following to install Git:
+Depending on your platform, use the following to install Git:

 Debian / Ubuntu
     Run ``sudo apt-get install git-core``